by Alexandra Osadkova31 July '19

-If you're searching for a print that will last for decades afterwards always select an acid-free paper.
+If you're searching for a print that will last for decades afterward, always select an acid-free paper.
 It's the acid material in several papers that makes them turn yellow, brittle & crack with time.
-Our newspapers are acid-free and made with 100% cotton fibres, and this makes sure your print will look as great in several years as it did the day it was published.
+Our newspapers are acid-free and made with 100% cotton fibers, and this makes sure your print will look as great in several years as it did the day it was published.

-These colours when mixed, can produce millions of different colours.
-They have a colour range than is much larger than your average large format printer.
+These colors, when mixed, can produce millions of different colors.
+They have a color range than is much larger than your average large format printer.

 Digital files appropriate for fine art printing can be in several formats such as those produced by digital cameras, scanners or computer applications like Adobe Photoshop.